caillette/Wrench/README.md

 Wrench is a Java library for reading configuration files and command-line arguments in the safest possible way.
 It use static typing and fail-fast wherever it can.

 Wrench started as a conceptual spin-off of the [OWNER](https://github.com/lviggiano/owner) project.
-Annotations quickly showed their limits when defining default values or property constraints, which must be Strings or classes instead of real objects.
+Annotations quickly showed their limits when defining default values or property constraints, which must be strings or classes instead of real objects.
 Wrench promotes a purely imperative approach.

 Wrench is tailored for usage in a closed-source project.
 So it's main purpose here on Github is to showcase a pair of coding ideas.

-Wrench requires at least Java 7.
-It doesn't use Java 8 constructs yet, but this is planned (first-class methods look promising).
+Wrench relies on Java 7 syntax.

+Feel free to use and fork Wrench under the terms of the Gnu Public License, version 3.

 Basic usage